This information is intended for use by health professionals

 Using the pre-filled oral syringe provided, administer, over a period of 2-3 seconds, approximately half of the prescribed dose to each buccal cavity (space between the gum and the cheek).
 Laryngo-tracheal insertion should be avoided to prevent accidental aspiration of the solution.
 If it is particularly difficult to get the syringe into the buccal cavity, then administer the whole dose, over a period of 4-5 seconds, to one buccal cavity.

-For detailed instructions on how to administer the medicinal product see Section 6.6.
+For instructions on how to administer the medicinal product before administration see below.

-Hypersensitivity to the active substance (midazolam), benzodiazepines or to any of the excipients listed in section 6.1.
+Hypersensitivity to the active substance, benzodiazepines or to any of the excipients listed in section 6.1.

 Severe respiratory insufficiency.